Courage-Kusosa/Courage-Kusosa/README.md

 - 👯 I’m looking to collaborate on **any of the presented data analysis projects and open to other projects**

+- 👨‍💻 All of my projects are available at [https://github.com/Kakakux?tab=repositories](https://github.com/Kakakux?tab=repositories)

 - 💬 Ask me about **anything Data analytics related**

 - 📫 How to reach me **email me or connect on LinkedIn**